tmfg/digitraffic-actions/README.md

 ### Running the action

+You may publish a single file or the contents of a directory and its subdirectories by providing either a file and its full path or a directory as the value of the input variable `FILE_PATH`.

 The following example publishes a file from the location `reports/report.html` on GitHub Pages.
 This file will be pushed to branch `gh-pages` with the  commit message given in `COMMIT_MESSAGE`, which in the example also prints out the name of the branch from which the workflow was run. `LINK_TEXT` is printed out on the link to the published file at the bottom of your workflow summary page.

 ```yaml